greggelong/bitic/README.md

 and generated the text by looking at each four characters and adding one of the possibilities from the table.

 1. **Choose your text:** Start by selecting a piece of text that you want to analyze and generate new text from.
 It could be a sentence, a paragraph, or a longer piece of writing.
+I am using Text from the Wikipeada on Large Language Models and  the book of Genesis

 2. **Divide the text into n-grams:** In this case, we'll use n-grams of four characters.
 Divide your text into consecutive four-character sequences.
 For example, if your text is "Hello, how are you?", the four-character n-grams would be "Hell," "ello," "llo,", "lo, ", "o, h", and so on.